 A realm of snow-covered grasslands, yurts, ice castles and Russian dolls, Inner Mongolia is a Chinese region with Mongolian heart and Russian soul.
 Mongolia in winter is like being in a dream.

-As dawn breaks, the city of Manzhouli becomes a distant dot in the rear vision mirror of our mini bus.
-As we drive along the icy 301 national freeway, the shimmering golden sky morphs into a blanket of purple pink.
+As dawn breaks, the city of Manzhouli becomes a distant dot in the rear vision mirror of our minibus.
+We drive along the icy 301 national freeway as the shimmering golden sky morphs into a blanket of purple-pink.

 Inner Mongolia in winter

 We’re rolling through the ethereal wintery landscape of the Hulunbuir grasslands.